BMO Martingales and Positive Solutions of Heat Equations: Abstract

 \section{Abstract}

-In this paper, we establish two new estimates concerning positive solutions of a linear parabolic equation.
-More precisely, we give explicit estimates of the gradient of logarithm of a positive solution via the uniform bound of the logarithm of the solution.
+In this paper, we develop a new approach to establish gradient estimates for positive solutions to the heat equation of elliptic or subelliptic operators on Euclidean spaces or on Riemannian manifolds.
+More precisely, we give some estimates of the gradient of logarithm of a positive solution via the uniform bound of the logarithm of the solution.
 Moreover, we give a generalized version of Li-Yau's estimate.
 Our proof is based on the link between PDE and quadratic BSDE.
+Our method might be useful to study some (nonlinear) PDEs.